tkmiriya/weakly_bound_h/README.md

 $a_0$: scattering length
 $r_\mathrm{eff}$: effective range

-* For fitting, we employ 5 data points ($n = 0$ level spectra
-for P000, P001, P011, P111 and P200 frames with total spin zero.
+* For the fitting, we employ 5 data points ($n = 0$ level spectra for P000, P001, P011, P111, and P200 frames with total spin-zero.
 * We take into account the finite volume constraints correctly.

 ## $L = 3.1$ fm